Do you know what happens when you drink alcohol and take Benadryl?

 Others with milder addictions, support at home, or family obligations to return to may choose an outpatient program instead.
 We offer personalized detoxes, co-occurring treatments, family programs, inpatient and residential programs, and intensive outpatient programs.

-Outpatient programs and aftercare provide continued support for as long as you need it.
+Outpatient alcohol treatment programs and aftercare provide continued support for as long as you need it.
 Whether you start with a full-time program or a part-time one, we will help you build a better life.
 It’s time to make a change.